roscopeco/mbzm/README.md

 ## Features/Limitations

 Right now, this is very limited.
 For one thing, it can only receive.
+For another, it doesn't deal well with errors (i.e. it mostly doesn't work if there are errors on the line).
 Expanding it to support sending probably wouldn't be all that much work, but I don't need it right now so I haven't done it.
+Error handling I _do_ need (The aim is to use this with a 1980's UART), so that's a WIP.

 Other notable things:

 * It doesn't do any memory allocation, so it can be used where malloc is unavailable.
 * It's _sort-of_ optimised for use in 16/32-bit environments (I wrote it with M68010 as the primary target)